Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: naomi \
 Extensions: .7z .7Z .ist .IST .zip .ZIP .bin .BIN .dat .DAT \
 Bios: naomi.zip (*need to be placed in a folder named dc within the bios folder*) \
+Notes:
-Notes: For retroarch emulation, the bios region will need to be set to Japan or the games won't load.
+- For retroarch emulation, the bios region will need to be set to Japan or the games won't load.
 This can be done while loading a game by going to the retroarch menu, Options, Region, Japan.
+- Thanks to bignella for testing and compiling a list of the performance of various Naomi games using the retrorun32/flycast32 rumble emulator/core combination.
+See [here](https://docs.google.com/spreadsheets/d/1Hr73Tx2uQS7L00rfh68lusGENYZDybkM3OitHLMQUPw/edit#gid=357082792).

 ### Neo Geo
 Emulator: (**lr-fbneo**) lr-fbalpha2012 \